 Exactly!
 Who says?
 Dr. Rosenberg found a set of 8.
 Sure.
-I’m no one to argue with her finding.
-However, her finding is limited to her research subjects & their contexts (their culture, upbringing, family dynamics, intergenerational narratives, etc).
+I’m no one to argue with her findings.
+However, her finding is limited to her research subjects & their contexts (their culture, upbringing, family dynamics, intergenerational narratives, etc.).

 Also, I don’t concur with her list of the 8 emotions.
-I think there are other emotions that are, generally speaking, more difficult for most people, than the ones on her list.
+There are other emotions that are, generally speaking, more difficult for most people, than the ones on her list.
 More on that later!

 The One Root Emotion

 I believe there is one, and only one, root emotion or feeling: the emotion of fear.

 Let’s see why I think this to be the case.